thewhitetulip/web-dev-golang-anti-textbook/README.md

 [![Join the chat at https://gitter.im/thewhitetulip/web-dev-golang-anti-textbook](https://badges.gitter.im/thewhitetulip/web-dev-golang-anti-textbook.svg)](https://gitter.im/thewhitetulip/web-dev-golang-anti-textbook?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+#Note: the book is being updated, and will not be put on gitbook anymore, we'll be placing the book at [leanpub](http://leanpub.com/antitextbookGo/preview).
+This is why the text in the folder manuscript is latest, the one in coetent is the old one.

 This book was written to teach how to develop web applications in Go.

 You will create a to do list application as you go along with the book.
 Learning anything is faster when it is done via examples, this book strives to teach maximum concepts by examples.